richard-parnaby-king/External-Followed-Link-Highlighter/README.md

 ## Usage

 Click on the newly created browser button to show any external links on the current webpage that do not have the attribute rel="nofollow"

+## Options

+Via the options page for this plugin the user may auto-enable the plugin, meaning that every page the user visits will automatically show any external followed links.